hypergol/hypergol/docs/source/index.rst

 .. _contents:

-This project is under construction, please contact the authors with feedback by the `Contact page <contact.html#contact>`_.
+This project is under construction; please contact the authors with feedback by the `Contact page <contact.html#contact>`_.

 Hypergol Documentation
 ======================

-Hypergol is a data science workflow system that enables maintaining code quality, data lineage and efficient execution throughout a data intensive project lifecycle.
+Hypergol is a data science workflow system that enables maintaining code quality, data lineage and efficient execution throughout a data-intensive project lifecycle.
 It takes care of all the chores, setup and glue code to bring you effortlessly into a state where you can focus on what matters most.

 Hypergol provides:

--  code generation to setup the project structure with virtual environment, testing, linting and git files;
+-  code generation to set up the project structure with a virtual environment, testing, linting and git files;
 -  code generation at project start to build the domain data model, and generate pipeline skeleton code;
--  data format to store the domain objects that is both accessible from notebooks and in parallel execution;
+-  data format to store the domain objects that are both accessible from notebooks and in parallel execution;
--  simple parallel processing pipeline without external dependencies (based on python's own ``multiprocessing`` package), you only write the single threaded code and it seamlessly parallelises it on your data;
+-  simple parallel processing pipeline without external dependencies (based on python's own ``multiprocessing`` package), you only write the single-threaded code, and it seamlessly parallelises it on your data;
 -  includes version control information in your datasets to track the actual code that was used to create them and enable schema evolution (change the definition of domain objects and translate old data into the new one) (WIP);

 Audience
 --------

-The audience for Hypergol are data scientists who need to deal with ad-hoc large data processing tasks on an ongoing basis.
-It replaces working with hard to replicate/iterate notebook based workflows with a version controlled and streamlined process enabling the parallel processing of large datasets.
-On the other hand it doesn't need the infrastructure of other ETL pipelines and can run on any size of machine.
+The audience for Hypergol is data scientists who need to deal with ad-hoc large data processing tasks on an ongoing basis.
+It replaces working with hard to replicate/iterate notebook based workflows with a version-controlled and streamlined process enabling the parallel processing of large datasets.
+On the other hand, it doesn't need the infrastructure of other ETL pipelines and can run on a machine of any size.

-It accelarates project start in experimental phase by code generation.
-Enables fast and efficient data processing by a simple, map-reduce-like, single machine multithreaded pipeline.
+It accelerates a project's start in experimental phase by code generation.
+Enables fast and efficient data processing by simple, map-reduce-like, single machine multithreaded pipeline.

 Free software
 -------------